 a journalist lamenting Romney’s policy shifts a GOP strategist lamenting the Romney team’s lack of “insider snipe gossip” and how this makes Romney “just not that much fun to cover.”
 Doesn’t mean that Kurtz or any other reporter agrees with the sentiment!
 Doesn’t mean that the having of fun and “insider snipe gossip” will be, more than policy or even policy shifts, a focus of anyone reporting on or about the campaign trail!
 When the GOP strategist says to Kurtz that such gossip is what “we all live by,” why do you assume that “we” includes reporters?
 Cynic.

 (Interested in coverage of policy and policy shifts?
-See here).Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+See here).Liz Cox Barrett is a writer at CJR.